Troubleshooting

 Ignore File

-file to list all the vulnerabilities you want to ignore.
+Use a .trivyignore file to list all the vulnerabilities you want to ignore.

 Example: